mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t | head -10 : Lists the 10 newest files in the current directory from newest to the oldest. sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once. grep ^root /etc/passwd : Displays lines containing the pattern "root" from the file /etc/passwd. grep -n bin /etc/passwd : Displays the number of lines that have the pattern "bin" in the file /etc/passwd.
+ls -t | head -10 : Lists the 10 newest files in the current directory from newest to the oldest. sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once. grep ^root /etc/passwd : Displays lines containing the pattern "root" from the file /etc/passwd. grep -c bin /etc/passwd : Displays the number of lines that have the pattern "bin" in the file /etc/passwd.